miyasaka-kion/learngit/readme.md

 This is a git learning stuff

-Creating a branch is simple
+reating a branch is simple

-add —no-ff to learngit.md
+dd —no-ff to learngit.md